JetBlue Business Mastercard®

 If you and your employees fly JetBlue with any regularity, you’ll find the JetBlue Business Mastercard® to be worthwhile – or, at the very least, worth a closer look.
 And if you and your team spend heavily enough to earn automatic Mosaic status each year, this card’s annual fee is likely to seem a pittance.

 Then again, not all travel is created equal.
 Some business travelers like to flit from city to city in the utmost comfort.
 They look forward to being waited on hand and foot by airline and airport staffers.
 If you have a weakness for high-end perks and creature comforts, JetBlue Business probably isn’t your card.
-You’ll need to look to truly exclusive travel credit cards, such as the Business Platinum Card from American Express, whose complimentary airport lounge access and generous airline fee credit go a long way toward offsetting its eye-popping $450 annual fee.
+You’ll need to look to truly exclusive travel cards, such as the Business Platinum Card from American Express, whose complimentary airport lounge access and generous airline fee credit go a long way.